lockss/lockss-rtd-manual/docs/installing/running.rst

 .. [#fn-yes]

    If :program:`install-lockss` was invoked with the ``--assume-yes`` option, :kbd:`Y` is automatically entered for you.
+See :ref:`running-install-lockss-on-auto-pilot`.

 .. [#fn-yes2]

    If :program:`install-lockss` was invoked with the ``--assume-yes`` option, the suggested value is automatically accepted for you.
+See :ref:`running-install-lockss-on-auto-pilot`.

 .. [#fn-force-dns]